-- (a) The utility will track all meter removals, installations, replacements, modifications, and accuracy tests. - (b) MSPs/MDSPs will provide the utility with data related to all meter removals, installations, replacements, modifications, and accuracy tests within its service territory. - (c) Data collected as a result of audits or any other field investigations by MSPs, MDSPs, or utilities, regardless of the results, must be forwarded to the utility and the responsible service provider. - (d) The utility will maintain a Meter and Site Configuration Database that contains the data needed to insure that all Service Delivery Points are metered. - (e) MSPs, MDSPs, ESCOs, and utilities will take all appropriate steps to ensure that the data collected is available only to authorized parties.
+- (a) The utility will track all meter removals, installations, replacements, modifications, and accuracy tests. - (b) MSPs/MDSPs will provide the utility with data related to all meter removals, installations, replacements, modifications, and accuracy tests within its service territory. - (c) Data collected as a result of audits or any other field investigations by MSPs, MDSPs, or utilities, regardless of the results, must be forwarded to the utility and the responsible service provider. - (d) The results of all customer, ESCO or utility requested meter complaint test will be provided to staff.
+This data will be collected to determine if an in-depth review of a meter service provider should be initiated. - (e) The utility will maintain a Meter and Site Configuration Database that contains the data needed to insure that all Service Delivery Points are metered. - (f) MSPs, MDSPs, ESCOs, and utilities will take all appropriate steps to ensure that the data collected is available only to authorized parties.